-The EPT wishes to acquire a Magni Gyrocopter to provide continuous wildlife and security surveillance over the Tsavo conservation area.
-The purchase of the new gyrocopter would ensure no down time in patrols, keep eyes on the elephants and enable even more positive impact in the Tsavo ecosystem.
-It would allow the ongoing aerial surveillance of 45 hours a month, totaling 540 hours a year.
-This would ensure the consistent aerial monitoring of elephant movements over the Taita Ranches to inform Wildlife Works Rangers and KWS of elephant locations to help daily security decisions.
-These aerial patrols in turn improve ranger security by reporting potential threats to ranger safety, improve elephant protection and reduce habitat destruction.
-The project will allow the locating and reporting of illegal logging and harvesting of wood for charcoal production, as well as the locating and treating of injured or sick elephants and other wildlife.
-The aerial surveillance team will monitor key elephants such as large tuskers, crop raiders and GPS collared individuals.
-Most importantly, the surveillance will help deter illegal activity with an active presence over the Taita Ranches.
+The EPT is searching for funding for aerial surveillance for 2018-2019.
+The funding would allow aerial surveillance of 60 hours a month, totaling 720 hours a year with two aircrafts and two pilots, ensuring consistent aerial monitoring of elephant movements over the Taita Ranches.
+The surveillance informs Wildlife Works Rangers and KWS of elephant locations to help daily security decisions and in turn improve ranger security by reporting potential threats to ranger safety, improve elephant protection and reduce habitat destruction.
+The project will allow the locating and reporting of illegal logging and harvesting of wood for charcoal production.
+The project will increase the locating and treating of injured or sick elephants and other wildlife.
+It will monitor key elephants such as large tuskers, crop raiders and GPS collared individuals.
+Most importantly, it will help deter illegal activity with an active presence over the Taita Ranches.